MinaProtocol/mina/rfcs/0045-faux-zk-oracle.md

 function Post(url: string, postData: {})
 ```

 Once the Faux ZK Oracle receives a successful response from the whitelisted destination, it must transform the data into a data structure consisting of `Field` elements.
-The data structure used to encode the data into Field elements will be heavily dependent on the response data.
-For simplicity, we will assume we will also get an array of JSON objects for the initial usage of an MVP.
-Then we can assume that we will be able to encode a JSON object into an array of Field elements.
+By using dynamic lookup within array structures, we can build a JSON parser inside a circuit to encode any information receieved into a data structure consisting of `Field` elements.
+The exact structure returned is still being designed and considered but it is most important to note that the ZK Oracle will parse the receieved JSON information inside a circuit and return a structure that has that contains `Field` elements.
+We can assume for now we will be able to encode a JSON object into an array of Field elements.
 For each array representing a JSON object, we will append that array to another array that holds all JSON objects.
 In the end, we will have a 2D array of Field elements.

 Once the response data is encoded in a sensible Field data structure, the Faux ZK Oracle will sign the encoded Field data to provide authenticity of the ZK Oracle.
 This signature will be checked inside a circuit for its authenticity.